Have you ever felt the need to talk about death and dying only to be met with awkwardness or avoidance from those around you?

 When we acknowledge that our lives are limited, to how many hours/days/weeks/years we do not know, we tend to live more fully and make each moment count just that little bit more.

 Through a series of thought-provoking exercises, video clips, and most importantly...conversations...you will leave the day feeling more comfortable, present and alive with who you are and what you want out of the time you have in the body you were given.

 Where: Private sector: This workshop will only run with an organised group.
 Organisations: Passionate Life Consulting will come to you!
 For bookings and inquiries please contact Ava on the contact page.

-When: Please refer to the Calendar page for upcoming dates.
+When: Please refer to the Calendar page for upcoming dates or book your own!
 Workshops are limited to 10 participants so booking is essential.

 The Funeral Carol Burnett and Robin Williams

 This is one interpretation of grief and loss, heavily peppered with humour as these two comedians are well renowned for!
 Enjoy!

 This video clip is taken from The Carol Burnett Show in the late 1970's where Robin Williams was a guest performer.

 Disclaimer The information shared here is not intended to trivialise or minimise the grief associated with death and dying.